Grelot/blog/content/articles/what-playing-in-rock-bands-taught-me-about-collaboration/index.md

 I learned from my friends to do not worry and to live fully in the moment.
 Music is something *alive*.
 Collaboration is not about forcing a rational consensus.
 It is about feeling good with people, appreciating them, and understanding their flaws, strengths and most important what makes them extraordinary.

 Music taught me to combine open-mindedness with practical common sense: being flexible, tolerant of differences and free from preconceptions.
-Finally, enthusiasm and playing with the heart is only what matters.
+Finally, playing with soul is only what matters.